AustinWise/austinwise.github.com/input/posts/2025-07-01-source-generator.md

 The [resulting code](https://github.com/AustinWise/SepCsvSourceGenerator/commit/9d2908b9eed7a75415c2fb06a502ad9155877354)
 did the job, but was not very maintainable.
 It put everything into one big class.

-To give the LLM an a guide on how to architect the source generator, I passed in the aformention [Microsoft.Extensions.Logging source generator](https://github.com/dotnet/runtime/tree/ea721e7486615b95c8ede98a6f54aa5178d4c888/src/libraries/Microsoft.Extensions.Logging.Abstractions/gen), code, telling it to do something similar.
+To give the LLM a guide on how to architect the source generator, I passed in the aforementioned [Microsoft.Extensions.Logging source generator](https://github.com/dotnet/runtime/tree/ea721e7486615b95c8ede98a6f54aa5178d4c888/src/libraries/Microsoft.Extensions.Logging.Abstractions/gen), code, telling it to do something similar.
 The [resulting code](https://github.com/AustinWise/SepCsvSourceGenerator/commit/d08830c6721e46de31fcbfcac279a46c7ff573e6)